INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Experiments

+\textbf{Room-Scale Benchmarks.} We evaluate \systemname{} on two datasets - MeshRIR~\cite{koyama2021meshrir}, Real Acoustic Field~\cite{chen2024real} to demonstrate performance in typical indoor settings.
+These datasets contain monaural impulse responses collected in real rooms.

-\textbf{Simulated.} We evaluate our method on both simulated and real-world datasets.
-The simulated data is generated using COMSOL’s \emph{Car Cabin Acoustics—Transient Analysis} module, which solves the time-dependent wave equation with realistic, frequency-dependent boundary admittances.
+\textbf{Confined Environments (Car Cabins).} We evaluate our method on both simulated and real-world datasets.
+The simulated data is generated using COMSOL’s \emph{Car Cabin Acoustics—Transient Analysis module}, which solves the time-dependent wave equation with realistic, frequency-dependent boundary admittances.
 We extract impulse responses at 216 receiver positions across the cabin geometry.

-\textbf{Real.} For real-world evaluation, we collect measurements in both the BUCK vehicle mock-up and a Tesla Model X using five loudspeakers and a 16-channel UMA-16 microphone array.
-We record 4096-sample IRs at 48\,kHz with physically measured speaker and microphone positions.
-Fig.~\ref{fig:Setup_diagram} shows the data collection environment and hardware for both BUCK(left) and Tesla model X(right).
+For real-world evaluation, we collect measurements in both the Buck vehicle mock-up and a Tesla Model X using five loudspeakers and a 16-channel UMA-16 microphone array.
+We record 4096-sample IRs at 48 kHz with physically measured speaker and microphone positions.
+Fig.~\ref{fig:Setup_diagram} shows the data collection environment and hardware for both Buck (left) and Tesla model X (right).